Skip to main content

 ZMA disposition paths

-After an item reaches penny status, community reports describe two common disposition paths rather than one universal outcome.
+After an item reaches penny status, community posts and firsthand accounts describe two common disposition paths rather than one universal outcome.

 • Field destruction (compactor) is common for low-value salvage items — roughly 40-60% of ZMA items go this route.